neondatabase/website/content/docs/guides/neon-authorize-auth0.md

 ### 5. Install the Neon Serverless Driver

 Neon’s Serverless Driver manages the connection between your application and the Neon Postgres database.
 For Neon Authorize, you must use HTTP.
-While it is technically possible to access the HTTP API without using our driver, we recommend using the driver for best performance.
-The driver also supports WebSockets and TCP connections, so make sure you use the HTTP method when working with Neon Authorize.
+While it is technically possible to access Neon's HTTP API without using our driver, we recommend using the driver for best performance.
+The driver supports connecting over both WebSockets and HTTP, so make sure you use the [HTTP connection method](/docs/serverless/serverless-driver#use-the-driver-over-http) when working with Neon Authorize.

 Install it using the following command: